Castelar

 Castelar is a city in Morón Partido (county), Buenos Aires Province, Argentina, some 30 km west of the nation's capital, the autonomous city of Buenos Aires.
-It forms part of the Greater Buenos Aires metropolitan area.
+It is part of the Greater Buenos Aires metropolitan area.

 Castelar is the westernmost city of the Morón Partido, and borders on Ituzaingó Partido.

+It is the second most populated city in Morón, and it's located in the western side of it.

 Climate

 Economy

 The Sero electric factory is located in Castelar.

+History

+The first owner of the land now known as Castelar was Mateo Sanchez, who received a squared portion of land laid upon Moron Creek ―the zone previously known as Cañada de Ruiz― according to the orders of the governor Juan Ramirez de Velasco.
+Surprisingly, the limits of that land were almost double the size of the current city.
+In 1610 the land suffered its first change of owner, since Mateo Sanchez had sold it to captain Francisco Romero from Santa Cruz.
+The lot continued to be in the hands of Romero's descendants until 1673, the year that Sebastian de Gilles acquired it, which led to a slow fragmenting of the land.